 As of this writing we’re almost 8 billion cubes (on our way to 10 billion cubes) that are all tumbling down the slope simultaneously.
 Some of these —just by sheer fluke— will finish their journey as well-rounded stones.
 Most will be lumpy and uneven, but many will have been badly broken or have important sections missing.
 And a few will get crushed down into small, sharp shards that serve little purpose.
 These shards are the metaphor for the people who become Haters and Trolls.

 The simple motion of the world will generate some haters and trolls if only by accident.
 It generates people that like to do accounting, and it generates people that like to climb complex, freezing mountains, and it generates people that want to experience danger and pain, like the guys from Jackass.
-And it’ll also generate Haters and Trolls.
+And it’ll also naturally generate haters and trolls.

 These will be people whose tumble down the hill —whose nature and experience— would have wired them up to be nasty, mean-spirited, ultra-negative, low, dishonest and hurtful people.
 I won’t pretend to like them any more than anyone else, but I don’t turn to hating them.
 I’m the one that feels the hate.
 I’m not interested in doing that to myself.
 Especially when they got that way as innocently as we got the way we are.

-Haters and Trolls feel crappy to deal with because they feel crappy inside.
+Haters and trolls feel crappy to deal with because they feel crappy inside.
 So don’t engage with it any more than you need to, and only do it to accomplish bigger and more important goals.
 If they really want to change they won’t be shy about asking for help.

 Don’t get bogged down in negativity.
 Work around the people who were given unconscious addictions to it and continue with your enjoyable life.
 But don’t hate the haters.
 That’s not beating them.
 That’s joining them.